qedpi/novelty-project/habits-project.md

 ## Habits
 ### Aesthetics
 * Read, ponder, and clearly enunciate two poems
+* add learn a new song on the ukulele at least once a week
+* cool down between songs

+### Journaling
 * Journal for 10 mins a day: ideation
+    * learning & goals component, update goals as appropo.
 * Diary for 10 mins a day: self-expression
-* add learn a new song on the ukulele at least once a week
-* cool down between songs

 ### Career
 * Review daily, weekly, monthly, yearly goals at the end of the respective period